sds/slim-lint/lib/slim_lint/linter/README.md

 for the full list of ignored cops).
 Note that if you modify the list you'll need to re-include all the items from the default configuration.

+You can also explicitly set which RuboCop configuration to use via the `SLIM_LINT_RUBOCOP_CONF` environment variable.
+This is intended to be used by external tools which run the linter on files in temporary directories separate from the directory where the Slim template originally resided (and thus where the normal `.rubocop.yml` would be picked up).

 ## TagCase

 Reports tag names with uppercase characters.